Onogurs: History

+Avar Khaganate

+By 568 the Avars, under Khagan Bayan I established an empire in the Carpathian Basin that lasted for 250 years.
+Related peoples from the east arrived in the Avar Kaganate several times: around 595 the Kutrigurs, and then around 670 the Onoghurs.
+The Avar Khaganate collapsed after c.
+822, a few decades later, Álmos and his son Árpád conquered the Carpathian Basin around c.
+862–895.
+The Hungarian conquerors together with the Turkic-speaking Kabars integrated the Avars and Onoghurs.

 Old Bulgaria

 Kubrat organised the Onogurs under his Empire of Old Great Bulgaria in the Mid 7th century.
 From the 8th century, the Byzantine sources often mention the Onoghurs in close connection with the Bulgars.
 Agathon (early 8th century) wrote about the nation of Onoghur Bulgars.
 Nikephoros I (early 9th century) noted that Kubrat was the lord of the Onoghundurs; his contemporary Theophanes referred to them as Onoghundur–Bulgars.
 Kubrat successfully revolted against the Avars and founded the Old Great Bulgaria (Magna Bulgaria), also known as Onoghundur–Bulgars state, or Patria Onoguria in the Ravenna Cosmography.
 Constantine VII (mid-10th century) remarked that the Bulgars formerly called themselves Onogundurs.

+Onoghur-Bulgars who settled on the Volga river in the 7th century AD and converted to Islam in 922 during the missionary work of Ahmad ibn Fadlan, inhabited the present-day territory of Tatarstan.
+After the Batu Khan invasions of 1223–1236, the Golden Horde annexed Volga Bulgaria.
+Most of the population survived, and a certain degree of mixing between it and the Kipchaks of the Horde ensued.
+Onoghur-Bulgar group as a whole accepted the exonym "Tatars."

 This association was previously mirrored in Armenian sources, such as the Ashkharatsuyts, which refers to the Olxontor Błkar, and the 5th century History by Movses Khorenatsi, which includes an additional comment from a 9th-century writer about the colony of the Vłĕndur Bułkar.
 Marquart and Golden connected these forms with the Iġndr (*Uluġundur) of Ibn al-Kalbi (c.
 820), the Vnndur (*Wunundur) of Hudud al-'Alam (982), the Wlndr (*Wulundur) of Al-Masudi (10th century) and Hungarian name for Belgrad Nándorfehérvár, the nndr (*Nandur) of Gardīzī (11th century) and *Wununtur in the letter by the Khazar King Joseph.
 All the forms show the phonetic changes typical of late Oghuric (prothetic w-; o- > wo-, u-, *wu-).